amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 A Login with Amazon (LWA) access token authorizes your application to take certain actions on behalf of a seller.
 An LWA access token expires one hour after it is issued.

 **Note about restricted operations. ** An LWA access token must be included in calls to all operations *except* restricted operations, which return Personally Identifiable Information (PII).
 When calling restricted operations, instead of including an LWA access token, you include a Restricted Access Token (RDT).
-For information about getting RDTs and calling restricted operations, see the Tokens API Use Case Guide.
-(TBD - add a link to the guide).
+For information about getting RDTs and calling restricted operations, see [Tutorial: Get an RDT and call restricted operations](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md#tutorial-get-an-rdt-and-call-restricted-operations) the Tokens API Use Case Guide.

 To request an LWA access token, make a secure HTTP POST to the LWA authentication server (`https://api.amazon.com/auth/o2/token`) with the following parameters: